Let’s meet Cladogh Ryan MD, one of the new board members for DPC Alliance for 2021 who picked up the torch from some of those golden oldies.

 In the real world outside Dr Ryan’s town hall, the premium spread between otherwise similar plans that differ only by a low versus high deductible was slightly over ten per cent for employer sponsored coverage, per Kaiser’s Employee Health Benefits Survey.
 In the ACA individual market for 2017, when Ryan made her presentation, the premium spread in her own Cook County, IL, between the policy with the lowest deductible policy and an otherwise similar policy having a $3500 larger deductible was less than 20%.
 See for yourself,**

 The supposed point of Dr Ryan’s patient pitch, of course, is that the alleged premium spread of 66%/$7084 is sufficient to cover her proposed DPC fees, and other expectable costs, and still leave thousands in resulting savings.
 But the real premium spread was nowhere near $7K.
 At 2017 pricing levels in the ACA market in Cook County, that spread was under $1700 for a couple in the age bracket Ryan discussed.
 Her 2017 DPC fees swallowed over two-thirds of it.

 Doc Ryan’s analysis began with a premium spread error of over $5,000 for the couple.
-Yet, with the head start of a $5K falsehood, Dr Ryan ended up computing typical “DPC savings” of only $4384 for that couple.
-With real premiums, Dr Ryan’s mean a loss on DPC, not a savings.
+Yet, even with the head start of a $5K falsehood, Dr Ryan ended up computing typical “DPC savings” of only $4384 for that couple.
+With real premium numbers, Dr Ryan’s own computation means a loss on DPC, not a savings.
 Dr Ryan’s analysis is nonsense.